• Facebook

 Six Town Community Fund Committee member Bilkey Moore, left, Lorraine, presents a $5,000 grant to Al Reed, president, Historical Association of South Jefferson, Adams.
 The grant was made possible thanks to a generous gift from the Charles and Fern Brown Fund at the Northern New York Community Foundation.

-“We are pleased to support eight different organizations that work hard to improve the quality of live for Six Town residents,” Six Town Community Fund Committee Chairman David Zembiec said.
+“We are pleased to support eight different organizations that work hard to improve the quality of life for Six Town residents,” Six Town Community Fund Committee Chairman David Zembiec said.
 “It is wonderful to see gifts made by people who love the Six Town area put to work in such a meaningful way.”

 Grant-making efforts this year were boosted by a generous gift from the Charles and Fern Brown Fund at the Community Foundation.
 Thanks to support from the Brown Fund, the Six Town committee provided more than twice its typical annual funding to local organizations.